Overview and Description of Perennial Geraniums

 A few perennial geraniums bloom just once, usually early in the season.
 Most will start blooming in mid-summer and repeat bloom sporadically throughout the growing season.
 Newer varieties, like 'Rozanne', bloom non-stop all summer.

 Geraniums are wonderful when allowed to spill over edges and rock walls.
-They are traditionally planted under roses, to camouflage rose knees and complement the roses in color.
+They are traditionally planted under roses, to camouflage rose knees, those leafless stems at the bottom of the rose bush, and complement the roses in color.
 But they look equally good paired with contrasting textures, like spiky iris or billowy astilbe.

 Look for some of the newer hybrids, if you want season-long bloom.
 'Rozanne' was the first fuss-free, profuse bloomer, and it has been used to breed more stunners such as: 'Azure Rush’, with lighter blue flowers, and 'Lilac Ice’, which has more white in the flowers against brilliant green foliage.

 - Geranium endressii 'Wargrave Pink' - The most commonly grown geranium.
 Salmon pink flowers.
-18-24" tall.
+18-24 inches tall.
 Zones 3-8

 - 'Ann Folkard' - One of the earliest blooming geraniums, with magenta flowers that repeat bloom throughout the season.
 Trailing habit.
-6-8" tall.
+6-8 inches tall.
 Zones 5-9.

 - 'Double Jewel' - Double-white petals with a lilac center.
 It’s short and perfect for containers.
-10" tall.
+10 inches tall.
 Zones 4-8

 - Geranium oxonianum 'Southcombe Double' - Double, pure pink blooms that resemble fluffy asters.
-10" tall.
+10 inches tall.
 Zones 4-8

 Most cransbill geraniums can be started from seed, however the newer hybrids are sterile and must be purchased as plants.